rkumar/zfm/README.md

 Press the ZFM_GOTO_KEY (currently "+" (plus sign)).
 You are prompted for a path.
 Type /usr/local/lib, pressing the tab after lo and li.
 Press ENTER to jump to that directory.

 Press the colon (":") and type an arbitrary shell command.
-You can type "q" or "quit" to quit.
+You can type "q" or "quit" to quit, help or ? should show you some canned actions.

 Currently "q" is never mapped to a file, it quits.
 This is a feature cum bug.
 I need to find another quit key and release the "q" so the "qt" guys don't sue me :)